 Active Transformations in Informatica

-An active transformation can change the number of rows that pass through the transformation.
+An active type of transformation in Informatica can change the number of rows that pass through the transformation.
 For example, if the input rows do not meet the specified expression then those rows will not move to target.

 Passive Transformations in Informatica